alfred/mean-skeleton/README.md

 So far we have set up quite the backend, and gone over the M, E, and N in MEAN.
 Now we can finally start **A**.

-## Make it pretty with Angular
+## Make It Pretty
-We use [AngularJS](https://angularjs.org/) to receive all of the data sent from Node in the backend to give us a truly dnamic webpage it also offers us many directives to display this data on the frontend.
+We use [AngularJS](https://angularjs.org/) to receive all of the data sent from Node in the backend to give us a truly dynamic webpage it also offers us many directives to display this data on the frontend.

 ### Define an Angular Controller
 Angular follows the MVC pattern on the frontend.
 We won't have to really do anything to the model once it gets to Angular so, next up is the Controller.
 We define Angular controllers and export them as angular modules.